 - How do I proceed?

-- What do I need for that?
+- What do I need for it?

 - What is the outcome?

-These five questions are very simple, but difficult to answer.
+These five questions are very simple but difficult to answer.
 So we'd better get started right away.

 One more tip: Use our proposal template and our proposal check.
 They will help you avoid many mistakes!